vietfood/cs4all-vn/applied-training.md

 {% enddetails %}

 **Question:** LLaMA 3-70B was pretrained with a batch size of about 4M tokens.
-How many TPUs do we need at minimum to train with this batch size? _While this isn't that relevant of a question, it gives us a ballpark for the minimum compute resources to train a model like this yourself._
+How many TPUs do we need at minimum to train with this batch size? _You can assume bfloat16 parameters and float32 optimizer state, and that you checkpoint gradients 4 times per layer._

 {% details Click here for the answer, once you've thought about it! %}